 The following command-line options are recognized by ocamlc.
-The options -pack, -a, -c and -output-obj are mutually exclusive.
+The options -pack, -a, -c, -output-obj and -output-complete-obj are mutually exclusive.

 -a Build a library(.cma file) with the object files (.cmo files) given on the command line, instead of linking them into an executable file.
 The name of the library must be set with the -o option.